 We did not include women with VUSs (variants-of-uncertain-significance).
 Welsh et al. reported RRS rates among unaffected women with BRCA1/2 VUS as high as 39% (42).

-RRM in high-risk BRCA1/2 path_variant carriers is clearly effective.
-Comparing women with RRM versus non-RRM in our study population, BC annual incidence was 0.14% and 2.26%, respectively.
-Xiao Li et al. in a recent meta-analysis reported six non-overlapping studies with 2,555 participants and showed the occurrence of BC after RRM corresponding to a RR of 0.11 (95% CI=0.04–0.3) (43).
-This confirms a substantial reduction of BC risk after RRM in BRCA1/2 path_variant carriers.
+RRM in high-risk BRCA1/2 path_variant carriers is clearly effective and this is supported by our data.
+Xiao Li et al. analysed six non-overlapping studies with 2,555 participants and showed that BC after RRM corresponded with a RR of 0.11 (95% CI=0.04–0.3) (43).

-(44)Eisen et al. reported that the BC risk reduction with RRSO was greater in BRCA1/2 path_variant carriers who underwent surgery <50 years compared to >50 years at surgery (45).
-However, Kotosopoulos et al. did not find an effect of RRSO on the prevention of premenopausal BC in BRCA1 gene path_variant carriers (23, 24)(46).
-Similarly, we did not find a significant reduction in BC risk for healthy BRCA1 or BRCA2 path_variant carriers who underwent RRSO under/over the age of 50 years (data not shown).
+BC risk reduction after RRSO remains uncertain and most probably this is due to bias in previous studies.
+Stjepanovic and colleagues showed that premenopausal RRSO significantly decreased BC risk in local BRCA1 path_variant carriers, while both BRCA1/2 carriers benefitted in their systematic review of published work (44).
+Eisen et al. previously reported that the BC risk reduction with RRSO was greater in BRCA1/2 path_variant carriers who underwent surgery <50 years compared to >50 years at surgery (45).
+However, Heemskerk-Gerritsen et al. reported no effect on BC risk and Kotosopoulos et al. found no effect of RRSO on premenopausal BC risk in BRCA1 gene path_variant carriers (23, 24).
+Terry at al. found no association of RRSO on BC risk when RRSO was used as a time-dependent variable (46).
+Similarly, our data do not support a reduction in BC risk for healthy BRCA1/2 path_variant carriers undergoing RRSO .

 Schrag et al. reported that benefit for BRCA1/2 path_variant carriers, received from RRS, declined with age with little gain obtained from RRS after the age of 60 years (47).
 There are only a few reports on long-term follow-up of BRCA1/2 carriers.
 It is therefore important to continue following-up our patients to determine the potential incidence and mortality from later cancer occurrences.

-A residual cancer risk does remain after RRS.
-There were 3 BC cases after RRM, 20 BC cases after RRSO, and 3 OC cases after RRM (none of them had RRSO) in our study population.
-Consequently, additional cancer risk reduction and screening strategies are required to maximally reduce cancer incidence and mortality in a high-risk BRCA1/2 carrier population (11).
+Some cancer risk persists after RRS.
+Consequently, additional preventive and screening strategies are required to improve outcomes in high-risk BRCA1/2 carriers (11).

 In conclusion, this is one of the largest prospective studies evaluating healthy BRCA1/2 path_variant carriers.
-Our results support the fact that RRS reduces BC/OC risks in BRCA1/2 carriers and therefore should be discussed positively as a management option in all women at high risk for developing BC/OC.
-Despite the strong evidence for RRS effectiveness and increasing uptake of RRM and RRSO, compared to previous studies, women at high risk still need more encouragement to opt for RRS, especially RRSO.
-The timing of RRS is still suboptimal, especially in RRSO.
-Although RRM shows a significant reduction of BC incidence, we did not find statistically significant RRSO protective effect on BC.
-Therefore, BC risk reduction after RRSO remains questionable and needs further investigation.
+Despite the strong evidence for RRS effectiveness and rising uptake of RRM and RRSO compared to previous studies, women at high risk still need more encouragement to opt for RRS, especially RRSO.
+The timing of RRS is still suboptimal.
+Although RRM reduces BC incidence, we did not find a protective effect of RRSO on BC risk, similar to that observed by other groups.
+Further studies with long term follow up are needed.

 Funding: